Last and loneliest

 Who was the first European to settle in New Zealand?
 We can never know for certain, but it may have been James Cavanagh, a convict sailor, who fled from the New South Wales government vessel, Lady Nelson, into the bush in the Bay of Islands in 1804.

 The first mission station was set up by a Yorkshireman, Samuel Marsden.
-A chaplain and magistrate, he arrived under the auspices of the Anglican Church Missionary Society at Rangihoua in the Bay of Islands in 1814.
-He was accompanied by three missionaries and their families and others, including Thomas Hansen, who settled in the Bay of Islands and lived there until his death in 1874.
-By 1823 there were three stations in the area.
-The Wesleyan Missionary Society had also established a station at Whangaroa.
+A chaplain and magistrate in New South Wales, he arrived under the auspices of the Anglican Church Missionary Society at Rangihoua in the Bay of Islands in 1814.
+Marsden was accompanied by three missionaries and their families and others, including Thomas Hansen, who settled in the Bay of Islands and lived there until his death in 1874.
+By 1823 there were three mission stations in the area, and the Wesleyan Missionary Society had established a station at Whangaroa.
 Superficially, the missionaries were very different from other settlers.
 Outwardly committed to the moral life, they formed self-sufficient communities, with European wives and children.
 Yet like the other settlers, they were isolated, and some were more accepting of Māori ways than they cared to acknowledge.

 When the missionary Henry Williams arrived from England in 1823, not a single Māori had been converted to Christianity, and the community was divided.
 Four years later there were still only 20 adults and 40 children in the three Church Missionary Society stations of Rangihoua, Kerikeri and Paihia.